MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCloudCallDataConnectorConfiguration.md

 ## PARAMETERS

 ### -Filter
-Enables you to use wildcard characters in order to return a collection of CloudCallDataConnector configuration settings.
+Enables you to use wildcard characters to return a collection of CloudCallDataConnector configuration settings.
 For example, to return a collection of all the settings configured at the site scope, use this syntax: -Filter site:*.
 To return a collection of all the settings that have the string value "Western" somewhere in their Identity, use this syntax: -Filter Western .